Do you want to learn how to hide your WordPress site until it’s ready? This guide will show you the easiest ways to do so.

 How to Hide Your WordPress Site from Google

-Hiding your website from Google is mainly done when you don’t want your site indexed in search engines.
+You’d typically hide your site from Google to prevent it from being indexed by search engines.
 This stops your web pages from appearing in search results.

-You can hide your site from Google using a plugin from WordPress.org or by editing one of your site files.
+You can hide your site from Google in your WordPress settings, using a plugin from WordPress.org or by editing one of your site files.
 Let’s take a look at each method.

-Method 1: How to Hide Your Site From Google With a Plugin
+Method 2: Hide Your Site From Google With a Plugin

 To hide your site from Google with a plugin, start downloading and installing the All In One SEO plugin.
 Once you’ve activated it, head to any post or page and click Edit.